chloehudzik/workfront-learn.en/help/workfront-proof/administration-and-setup/report-on-proofs.md

 ---
 title: Report on proofs
-description: Learn to how to use reporting capabilities to manage proof progress.
+description: Learn how to use reporting capabilities to manage proof progress.
 activity: use
 team: Technical Marketing
 feature: Workfront Proof